iamvitalyo/Aphrodite-AGI/readme.txt

 maybe stick to the up *||+ to the down /||-, triangel start from head balance will be stick up => stick down => stick up

+2 minds must work sync, one by clock another reverse, get and set.

 Good luck, and dont forget to click "Star" button!